-Mark the word(s) OPPOSITE in meaning to the underlined word(s) in the following questions.
+Mark the letter A, B, C, or D on your answer sheet to indicate the word(s) OPPOSITE in meaning to the underlined word(s) in each of the following questions.

 Question 22: There are specific areas within the festival where children under ten years old are not allowed.